rklabacka/ThamnophisElegans_FunctionalGenomics2021/README.md

 fastqc Read_R1.fastq.gz
 ```

 This program provides information about our reads, including position-specific quality scores, read-wide quality scores, and adapter content.
-Here is an example of the position quality scores for our Seq-Cap reads:
+Below is an example of the position quality scores for our Seq-Cap reads
 ![Raw Read FastQC Quality](./Examining-Sequence-Variation/images/RawReadsFastQC.png)

 You'll notice that the quality of each base call ([Phred score](https://en.wikipedia.org/wiki/Phred_quality_score)] decreases toward the end of the reads.
 The FastQC output (an html file) contains many other plots to help assess read quality.
 To clean up our reads and remove the sequence adapters (which were used for binding, sequence initiation, and indexing), we use the program [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
 This program will clean up our reads using our specified parameters.

 ```
 # Paired-end sequencing reads: